-For further detail on what incidents are reportable under RIDDOR, visit: www.hse.gov.uk/riddor.
+For further detail on what incidents are reportable under RIDDOR, visit www.hseni.gov.uk/report-incident.

-Health and safety legislation also requires that employers consult and cooperate with Health and Safety Representatives, including on the management of health and safety risks in the workplace.
+Health and safety legislation1 also requires that employers consult and cooperate with Health and Safety Representatives, including on the management of health and safety risks in the workplace.

-Representatives should seek regular reviews of relevant school policies and statistical reports (not naming individuals) showing any patterns of violence or abusive behaviour.
-Workplace safety committees, convened during the working day, are an effective forum for consultation with trade union representatives.
+In controlled schools where the Education Authority is the employing authority and in maintained schools where the Council for Catholic Maintained Schools (CCMS) is the employing authority, the authority's safety committee should regularly review relevant school policies and statistical reports (not naming individuals) and examine and respond to any patterns of violence or abusive behaviour.
+Individual workplaces may also convene workplace safety committees, during the working day, as an effective forum for consultation with trade union representatives in individual schools.